 Meet the Director

-Dr. Kraus has been supported by a Career Award in the Biomedical Sciences/Reproductive Biology from the Burroughs Wellcome Fund, as well as grants from the National Institutes of Health, the American Cancer Society, the Endocrine Society, and the National Science Foundation.
+During his independent scientific career, Dr. Kraus has been supported by a Career Award in the Biomedical Sciences/Reproductive Biology from the Burroughs Wellcome Fund, as well as grants from the National Institutes of Health, the American Cancer Society, the Cancer Prevention and Research Institute of Texas, the Endocrine Society, and the National Science Foundation.

-Dr. Kraus has trained a total of 12 postdocs, 14 Ph.D. students, and 20 undergraduate researchers.
-He has published more than 60 original research articles and reviews in peer-reviewed journals.
-He has also won a number of research and teaching awards, including the Endocrine Society’s Richard E. Weitzman Memorial Award for research excellence (2007), the Cornell University College of Agriculture and Life Sciences Young Faculty Teaching Excellence Award (2004), and the Cornell University College of Agriculture and Life Sciences Excellence in Undergraduate Research Mentoring Award (2008).
+Dr. Kraus has won numerous research and teaching awards, including the Endocrine Society’s Richard E. Weitzman Memorial Award for research excellence (2007), the Endocrine Society’s Ernst Oppenheimer Award for research excellence (2014), the Cornell University College of Agriculture and Life Sciences Young Faculty Teaching Excellence Award (2004), and the Cornell University College of Agriculture and Life Sciences Excellence in Undergraduate Research Mentoring Award (2008).